-Return on equity and return on assets increase slightly compared to December 2022 mainly due to a decrease in equity and assets, respectively, as discussed above in the analysis section of the consolidated statement of financial position.
+Return on equity and return on assets are lower with respect to December 2022, due to a decrease in earnings after taxes and an increase in equity and assets, respectively, as explained above, affecting their returns.

-EBITDA increases compared to December 2022 mainly due to higher unit margins.
+EBITDA increased compared to December 2022 mainly due to higher unit margins.

-Earnings after taxes decrease compared to December 2022 due to lower operating and non-operating income as described in the analysis of the income statement.
+Earnings after taxes decreased compared to December 2022 due to lower non-operating income as described in the analysis of the income statement.